 It was after reading Nathaniel Hawthorne’s book of the same name.
 I happily returned here with full appreciation for its history and lore.

 The Turner-Ingersoll Mansion in Salem was built in 1668.
 It served as the setting of Nathaniel Hawthorne’s famous 1851 novel.

 This building has undergone multiple architectural modifications over its 350 years.
 Most recently, they restored the seven roof points or “gables” and added fictitiously inspired elements.

 Among them are the Hepzibah’s Cent Shop and the hidden staircase that aligns with the novel’s setting and plot.

 Our knowledgeable tour guide, Michael, pointed out many fascinating historical and architectural details.

-Confession: The Hibiscus Bloom cocktails were so smooth, it was like drinking fruit punch.
-(Good thing we took the trolley!)
+Confession: The Hibiscus Bloom cocktails were so smooth, more like drinking fruit punch.
+(Good thing I took the trolley!)